 Tampa Bay Area, Florida: At Rechel & Associates, P.A., we constantly strive to be the best divorce and family law attorneys in the Tampa Bay area.
 Our lawyers and staff have diverse and complimentary talents and attributes, including experience, vigor, tenacity, creativity, compassion and strength.
 Together, we comprise a highly effective team dedicated to protecting our clients’ best interests, utilizing hard-hitting and aggressive tactics (when necessary), diplomacy, traditional and non-traditional strategy, deft negotiation skills, litigation (where appropriate), and always with a reasonable, professional and civil demeanor.

 Our cases range from simple uncontested divorces to complex, highly contested and high net worth/asset disputes.
 We also utilize the collaborative divorce method when appropriate.
 The Firm represents both men and women, to provide a balanced and studied perspective and approach.

-*Free one hour consultation with Ms. Bedwell or Ms. Todd only.
+*Ms. Todd offers a free one hour consultation and Mr. McMullen offers a free one hour consultation.
 Mr. Rechel’s one hour consultation fee is $350.00.

 Jul 13 2016 Mandatory Disclosure is a procedure whereby financial information is automatically disclosed by the parties upon the filing of a divorce or other family law case.
 The procedure is mandated by Florida Family Law Rule of Procedure 12.285.
 See http://phonl.com/fl_law/rules/famlawrules/famrul12285.ht…read more

 Apr 25 2016 For the second time in three years, alimony reform has failed in Florida – and this time the Governor pointed to special interest add-ons as the reason for the failure.
 In a letter explaining the reason for his veto of Senate Bill 668 (which had passed both the House and Senate of the Florida Con…read more